Referred to: The Ways and Means Committee (Chairwoman Archer and Legislators Gerentine, Maio, Joseph Maloney, Petit, Rodriguez, and Ronk)

 WHEREAS, it is now desired to authorize the financing of such capital project; now, therefore be it

 RESOLVED, by the affirmative vote of not less than two-thirds of the total voting strength of the County Legislature of the County of Ulster, New York, as follows:

 Section 2.
-It is hereby determined that the plan for the financing of the aforesaid maximum estimated cost is by the issuance of not exceeding $1,745,480.00 of serial bonds of the County hereby authorized to be issued therefor pursuant to the provisions of the Local Finance Law; provided, however, that to the extent that any Federal or State grants-in-aid are received for such class of objects or purposes, the ultimate amount of bonds to be issued pursuant to this resolution shall be reduced dollar for dollar.
+It is hereby determined that the plan for the financing of the aforesaid maximum estimated cost is by the issuance of $31,000.00 of bonds of the County hereby authorized to be issued therefor pursuant to the provisions of the Local Finance Law.

 Section 3.
-It is hereby determined that the period of probable usefulness of the aforesaid class of objects or purposes is ten years, pursuant to subdivision 29-a of paragraph a of Section 11.00 of the Local Finance Law.
+It is hereby determined that the period of probable usefulness of the aforesaid specific object or purpose is five years, pursuant to subdivision 62(2nd) of paragraph a of Section 11.00 of the Local Finance Law.